NfNitLoop/feoblog/docs/url_layout.md

 `/u/<userID>/i/<signature>/proto3`
 --------------------------------

-This endpoint should serve the binary Protobuf data for a single post by a user.
+This endpoint should serve the binary Protobuf Item for a single post by a user.
 Other clients must be able to fetch this data so that they can verify the signature over that data was indeed made by the given userID.

+To allow web-based clients to fetch this, make sure to add the appropriate CORS HTTP headers to the response.

 Other clients/servers may also send an HTTP PUT to this endpoint to upload new data.
 The server may decide whether to accept or reject the data.
 If the